Page contents

 During the Greek high season (July and August), ferries in the Cyclades can be extremely busy.
 Therefore, we recommend booking your ferry ticket and arriving at the port at least an hour before departure.

-Where To Stay In Kea, Greece
+Where To Stay In Kea Island Greece

-Although Kea is a relatively small unknown island, the island boasts accommodation options for all budgets.
+Although Kea is a relatively small, unknown island, the island boasts accommodation options for all budgets.
 There are many different villages, each offering its own unique stay on Kea.

 Ioulida